-‘Bold And The Beautiful’ Weekly Spoilers: Hope Ends Marriage Before DNA Results Come In
+'Bold And The Beautiful' Weekly Spoilers: Hope Decides The Fate Of Her Marriage Before DNA Results Come In

 Finn will tug at Steffy's heartstrings when he shows her how much he loves her.
 He will count the ways that she has made his life better.
 Even though Steffy cheated on him and could be carrying another man's child, he still wants to be with her.

-Thomas Forrester (Matthew Atkinson) realizes that Brooke Logan Spencer (Katherine Kelly Lang) may not believe that he has changed.
+Thomas Forrester (Matthew Atkinson) realizes that Brooke Logan Spencer (Katherine Kelly Lang) may not believe he has changed.
 So, he holds himself accountable to her and Ridge Forrester (Thorsten Kaye).
 He wants them to trust him again.

 Liam will be shocked when he learns Hope's decision.
 He fights for his marriage because he does not want to lose his family over a one-night stand.